djarrard-zz/Python-AGS-Admin/FUNCTION DOCUMENTATION.md

 ####Purpose

 Sends an edit request to the specified administrative service URL to update the minimum and maximum number of instance per node values.
+Edits requests are not sent if the service is already configured with the minimum and maximum instances setting specified in the parameters.
+This is done to prevent any unnecessary modifications or restarts.

 ####Output